sourcegraph/about/blogposts/2021/show-us-your-calendar.md

 TJ coding live on Twitch.
 </p>

 Many would rightfully worry that lopping off one day a week wouldn’t sit well with a manager.
-TJ had the opposite experience: “No one cares about how you’re working as long as you’re getting done what you say you’re going to get done.”
+TJ had the opposite experience: "No one minds how you’re working as long as you’re getting done what you say you’re going to get done and staying healthy."
 As long as his new schedule wasn’t a detriment to his team, TJ says, then he had his manager’s full support.

-TJ is frank: “I could work in the middle of the night for two nights a week and if I ship all the same amount of stuff, I don’t think people would care.”
+TJ is frank: “I could work in the middle of the night for two nights a week and if I ship all the same amount of stuff, I don’t think people would mind.”
 Though they might reach out about his health if it looked like he weren't sleeping, otherwise, his manager and his team just care about output.

-TJ recommends carrying over some software development principles over to your work calendar, namely: Don’t waterfall your calendar.
+When considering how to build your own work schedule, TJ recommends carrying over some software development principles over to your work calendar, namely: Don’t waterfall your calendar.
 “It’s unlikely that you’ll know the optimal schedule ahead of time,” TJ warns.
 “That’s not usually how we find the best version of something.
 We iterate on it over time.”

 ## Robert Lin, software engineer, has a split schedule